Crimson Desert: How to Upgrade Your Camp – Dispatch & Farm Guide

 Step 3 – Build a Constant Dispatch Loop with Ross

-Ross, the Dispatch Camp Coordinator, is where your camp goes from “cute base” to “industrial-grade resource farm”.
+Ross, the Dispatch Coordinator, is where your camp goes from “cute base” to “industrial-grade resource farm”.
 My biggest mistake was only using dispatch occasionally.
-Once I started running missions 24/7, my resource problems disappeared.
+Once I started running missions constantly, my resource problems disappeared.
+Handy tip: you don’t even have to walk to Ross – you can open the same dispatch board by inspecting the camp (or any controlled location) on the map and opening its Missions tab.

 How Dispatch Missions Work

-Interact with Ross to open the dispatch board.
+Interact with Ross (or inspect a location on the map) to open the dispatch board.
 You’ll see missions grouped by type:

 • Food missions – meat, grain, general provisions.